- March 27, 2017

 A claims-made policy requires you not only have a policy in effect when the incident or accident occurs, but also later when you are sued for the accident or incident.
 If you are not insured with the insurance company when the suit is actually brought against you, you will not have any protection from the policy.
 As long as you continue to renew your claims-made policy with the same company, it is obligated to defend you for claims arising from incidents that have taken place while you have been insured with the company.

 When you cancel or non-renew a claims-made policy, you must buy tail coverage, which provides coverage for the tail of claims made against you later for things you did while you were insured with the company.
 Tail coverage is referred to as Extended Coverage, Extended Reporting Period or Extended Reporting Endorsement.

 Learn more about the differences between claims-made and occurrence policies here.
 If you are uncertain about any of the information provided by the organization you are interviewing with, ask to speak with the malpractice team or coverage provider.

 Each practice varies in how they manage vacation time.
 Some positions utilize models which have built in time off throughout the year while others will offer you a set number of weeks pending on your status and how frequently you work.
 It is also important to note 1099 positions have different policies and obligations in providing vacation time versus W2 employees.
 This question will go hand-in-hand with questions about scheduling flexibility and expectations.

 11. Do you utilize non-compete clauses?

-What is the compensation structure?
+12. What is the compensation structure?
 Do you offer an incentive for efficiency and/or quality?

 Before moving forward with accepting an anesthesiologist job offer, ask to see a sample contract.
 Read through to be sure you are aware of all of the clauses, conditions and your obligations under the contract.
 The best practices utilize physician-friendly contracts that are short and easy to understand rather than bombarding physicians with lengthy documents that aim to confuse.